-This fishing metaphor is helpful because it illustrates four common information needs.
+This fishing metaphor is helpful because it illustrates three common information needs.
 When you're hoping to make the perfect catch, you usually know what you're looking for, what to call it, and where you'll find it-this is called known-item seeking.
 An example is when you search the staff directory to find a colleague's phone number.

 When you're hoping to find a few useful items in your traps, you're doing something called exploratory seeking.
-In this case, the user is not exactly sure what he's looking for.
+With exploratory seeking the user is not exactly sure what he's looking for.
 In fact, whether he realizes it or not, he is looking to learn something from the process of searching and browsing.
-For example, the user may go to his employer's human resources site to learn something about retirement plans that the company offers.
+For example, the user may go to the human resources site seeking to learn something about retirement plans that the company offers.
 In the process, he may encounter some basic information on IRA plans, and then change his search to learning more about such plans.
 As he learns more about the IRA, he shifts his search again to learning whether the simple or Roth IRA plan is best for him.
 Exploratory seeking is typically open-ended; there is no clear expectation of a "right" answer, nor does the user necessarily know how to articulate what exactly he is looking for.
 He is happy to retrieve a few good results, and use them as a springboard for the next iteration of the search.
 It's not always possible to definitively determine when exploratory searching is finished.

-When you want everything, you're performing exhaustive research.
+Finally, when you want everything, you're performing exhaustive research.
 The user is looking for everything on a particular topic, hoping to leave no stone unturned.
 In this case, the user often has many ways to express what she's looking for, and may have the patience to construct her search using all those varied terms.
 For example, someone who is trying to learn more about a friend's medical condition might execute multiple searches for "AIDS," "HIV," "acquired immuno-deficiency syndrome," and so forth.
 Again, there isn't necessarily a "right" answer.
 And in this case, the user must be patient enough to wade through more results than is typical with other information needs.
+Figure 3-2 illustrates these three different types of information needs.